 Have you wondered how Google approximates your search queries?
 How can their algorithm find relatively similar search queries without 100% matching the exact string you inputted?
-Although Google’s search algorithm involves more than fuzzy matching SQL, this matching technique is an integral part of making your search experience seamless and relevant.
+Although Google’s search algorithm involves more than a SQL Fuzzy Match, this matching technique is an integral part of making your search experience seamless and relevant.

 Besides relevancy, other problems include scaling the fuzzy matching algorithms within large databases in SQL.
 A simple, less accurate fuzzy matching algorithm can be easier to develop in the short run but might be inefficient or hard to maintain in the long run.
 Below, we look at fuzzy matching in SQL and the basic concepts we can learn in order to generate a better approach to meet our needs.